 Our Genetic SNP variants influence a variety of traits such as appearance, disease susceptibility, response to drugs, ability to detoxify quickly or slowly, ability to heal, kill pathogens, and even increase your risk of cancer.

 Knowing one's defects help us make better choices.

 Many have heard of the MTHFR gene and, quite possibly, place too much emphasis on one gene.
-Dr. Conners teaches that the nearly 1500 other genes that are tested through the 23andme may play an equally important role in protecting one's health.
+Dr. Conners teaches that the many other genes that are tested through the Genetic testing may play an equally important role in protecting one's health.